Niamh Emerson

 Niamh Emerson (born 22 April 1999) is an English heptathlete from Shirland, Derbyshire.

 In April 2018, Emerson competed in the heptathlon in the 2018 Commonwealth Games in Gold Coast, Australia, where she came third, winning the bronze medal for England, with a personal best of 6043 points.

 In July 2018, Emerson won heptathlon gold for Great Britain at the 2018 IAAF World U20 Championships in Tampere, Finland, scoring a personal best of 6253 points.

+Emerson won the silver medal at the 2019 European Athletics Indoor Championships in pentathlon before a succession of injuries put her career on hold.
+In April 2026, she competed at the Meeting Internazionale Multistars in Brescia, Italy, in her first heptathlon for 8 years and finished fourth with 5799 points.
+Her performance included a lifetime best in the shot put, breaking the 14 metre-barrier for the first time with 14.10m.
+In July 2026, she was selected to represent England at the 2026 Commonwealth Games in Glasgow, placing sixth overall in heptathlon with 6002 points.